Sweden are often seen as one of the dark horses of international competition, always being there or thereabouts and often posing a real threat.

 Sweden began to improve in the 1990s.
 As hosts, they were finally able to play in their first ever European Championships in 1992.
 Here, Sweden advanced from a group with Denmark, France and England and moved into the semi-finals, where they lost 3-2 to Germany.
 This remains their best performance at a European Championships to date.

 At the 1994 World Cup in the United States, Sweden participated after topping their qualifying group ahead of Bulgaria and France.

 They were drawn in Group B alongside Brazil, Cameroon and Russia.
 The first game was not an ideal performance from Sweden, but they were able to equalise late on in a 2-2 draw with Cameroon.

 Sweden also went behind in their next match against Russia, but a Tomas Brolin penalty and a brace from Martin Dahlin gave them a 3-1 comeback win.

-In Sweden's last group stage match against Brazil, goals from Kennet Andersson and Romario resulted in a 1-1 draw.
+In Sweden's last group stage match against Brazil, a Kennet Andersson goal was cancelled out by Romario in a 1-1 draw.

 Sweden beat Saudi Arabia 3-1 in their first knockout match in Dallas with two goals from Andersson and one from Dahlin.
 They then beat Romania on penalties in the quarter-finals after a 2-2 draw, largely thanks to the heroics of goalkeeper Thomas Ravelli.

-In Los Angeles, Sweden faced Brazil in the semi-finals, but they were beaten 1-0 as Jonas Thern was sent off and Romario scored the only goal of the match in the 80th minute.
+In Los Angeles, Sweden faced Brazil again in the semi-finals, but they were beaten 1-0 as Jonas Thern was sent off.
+Romario scored the only goal of the match in the 80th minute.

-In the third-place playoff, Sweden beat Bulgaria 4-0 in New York City to clinch bronze.
+In the third-place play-off, Sweden beat Bulgaria 4-0 in New York to clinch bronze.

 The current era for the Swedish national team